caroleatierney/Nina_Story/README.md

 # Week8HTMLWebsiteWithCss: Website built usimng external CSS

 ## The website needs:
-- This assssignment is to style the week 7 website with an external cascading style sheet. (no inline or internal styling)
+- This assignment is to style the week 7 website with an external cascading style sheet. (no inline or internal styling)
 - All elements need to be styled.
 - Style rules need to be applied to the class, id and element selectors.